Shoozza/raylua/README.md

 For examples that binded see [here](https://github.com/Rabios/rayjit/blob/master/examples/README.md)

-> All contained functions and variables called from `rl`.
+> All contained functions and variables called from `rl` namespace/table.

 ### NOTES